gauravchak/causal_debiased_ranking/README.md

-# causal_debiased_ranking
+# Causal / Debiased Ranking
-We will show how to factorize ranking in a way that factorizes to remove the influence of power users and items
+We will show how to factorize ranking in a way that factorizes to remove the influence of power users and items.
+Using causal recommendation will help you improve the experience of users early on in their adoption curve without compromising the experience of your power users.
+Same on the item side.

 # multi_task_estimator
 This is what you normally find in the (final) ranking of a recommender system, a neural network that takes user and item features and produces estimates of multiple labels and trains them by binary cross entropy loss.